-Co-Director of Village Yoga, Jessica Moody, began practicing yoga in 2007.
-Ever since discovering Yoga, she has taken her practice around the world and lived seasonally on the Outer Banks of North Carolina.
-In 2013 she co-founded Village Yoga, a social entrepreneurship and yoga studio on the Outer Banks of North Carolina.
+Co-Founder of Village Yoga, Jessica Moody, began practicing yoga in 2007.
+In 2013, she co-founded Village Yoga, a social entrepreneurship and yoga studio on the Outer Banks of North Carolina.

-In 2012 Jess completed Wilmington Yoga Center’s 200-hour Kunga Yoga Lifestyle and Teacher Training with Kristin Cooper and has dedicated herself to teaching ever since.
+In 2012 Jess completed Wilmington Yoga Center’s 200-hour Kunga Yoga Lifestyle and Teacher Training and has dedicated herself to teaching ever since.
 In the Spring of 2015 Jess completed her 500-hour certification, and a professional mentorship with Kristin Cooper and the Kunga Yoga School.
-Since 2014 she has guest taught 200-hour training programs and is a certified Kunga Yoga teacher trainer at the professional level.
+Since 2014 she has co-led 200-hour training programs and is a certified Kunga Yoga teacher trainer at the professional level.
 Jess has also taught with non-profits and in retreat settings in Mexico, Costa Rica, and India.

-She holds certificates in 5Elements Vinyasa Flow, with advanced studies in Power Vinyasa, Restorative & Senior Yoga, Prenatal Yoga, Kids Yoga, and Yoga for PTSD and trauma sensitive populations.
-Jess would like to recognize her primary teachers Kristin Cooper, Noelle Whittington, and Larry Hobbs.
-She has also studied with other inspirational teachers such as Kathryn Budig, Michael Johnson, Rolf Gates, and Tiffany Cruikshank.
+She holds certificates in 5Elements Vinyasa Flow, with advanced studies under the Kunga Yoga Methodology in Power Vinyasa, Restorative & Senior Yoga, Prenatal Yoga, Kids Yoga, and Yoga for PTSD and trauma sensitive populations.
+She has also studied with other inspirational teachers such as Kathryn Budig, Michael Johnson, Rolf Gates, Katie Silcox, Maty Ezraty, and Tiffany Cruikshank.